Roller coasters are fun.

-You would think this could be accomplished with a couple phone calls, but unfortunately this property is managed by a big company.
+You would think this could be accomplished with a couple of phone calls, but unfortunately, this property is managed by a big company.
 There isn’t one person like I have for my Atlanta property.
 There is a system and a process.

 I don’t have a ton of leverage to make sure my voice is heard in this system.
 But there are people who can help.
 The rehab / turnkey company I purchased the property through refers a lot of business to this property management company.
 They want to keep that relationship in good standing.